Trump’s ban on transgender troops hurt the military, former service surgeons general say

 Pentagon officials did not provide a comment on Friday after receiving a copy of the study, which was obtained by The Washington Post ahead of its release this week.

-The researchers found that the Trump administration ban bruised morale among transgender service members who in interviews said they have been “targeted for unfair treatment, stigmatized and devalued.”
+The researchers found the Trump administration ban bruised morale among transgender service members who in interviews said they have been “targeted for unfair treatment, stigmatized and devalued.”

 “Before the ban, the Navy’s stance was that transgender people are real people and they have a status and we’re going to help them transition to what they need to be so they can continue to serve,” an anonymous Navy aviation electronics technician who flew in combat told the authors.
 “But now that the ban has been reinstated, there’s no longer anyone trying to accept us anymore.”

-The study found that Trump’s policy blunts recruitment efforts by eliminating consideration of many transgender people of prime recruiting age.
+The study found Trump’s policy blunts recruitment efforts by eliminating consideration of many transgender people of prime recruiting age.

 Potential recruits can enlist or commission only if they conform to their biological gender and don’t have a history of gender dysphoria, according to Pentagon regulations.
 That is a change from the Obama policy, which allowed enlistment under preferred or biological sex if recruits are “stable” in either one after 18 months.

-The ban may also turn away prospective recruits who are not transgender by creating the impression that the military is a breeding ground for intolerance and hostility to certain people, the study found, after reviewing polls that concluded most Americans support transgender people in uniform.
+The ban may also turn away prospective recruits who are not transgender by creating the impression the military is a breeding ground for intolerance and hostility to certain people, the study found, after reviewing polls that concluded most Americans support transgender people in uniform.
 The military already faces recruiting challenges as a range of issues, such as obesity, disqualify many young Americans.

 Capt.
 Alivia Stehlik, an Army officer at Fort Carson in Colorado who transitioned to a woman after the Obama policy was implemented, echoed the frustrations of transgender troops interviewed for the study.